Holly Mckay

 It can also be a good idea to speak to a financial adviser if your life changes in a big way, such as following the death of a partner or a divorce.
 Working out the best way to navigate these ‘life events’ can be confusing and stressful to say the least – often made worse by complex financial rules and jargon - so it may be a good idea to get extra help from an expert if you find yourself faced with a major shake-up in your life.

-How can a financial adviser help you?
+What can a financial adviser actually help with?

 For investments, you may want to seek the help of an investment professional rather than a financial adviser.
 If you have over £300k to invest you might want to seek out discretionary fund management (DFM), where an expert does bespoke portfolio management.